richardkyu/News-Suggestions-Using-ML/README.md

 # News-Suggestions-Using-ML

+## Introduction
-An implementation of LDA in Python to extract lists of topics relevant to article text input by a user.
+This is an implementation of LDA in Python to extract lists of topics relevant to article text input by a user.
 API calls utilizing extracted topics populate news suggestions.

 Here, the algorithm identifies ten topic categories related to a gun violence article and suggests ten additional articles from the NYTimes through an API call related to each topic category.

 Sample article used from NYTimes: https://www.nytimes.com/2019/08/19/us/politics/trump-gun-laws.html

-### Topics generated:
+### Topics Generated:

 Topic 1: ['trump', 'mass', 'legislation', 'aggressive', 'house', 'response', 'week', 'white', 'shootings', 'back']